 I know many people think visiting London with a toddler is the stuff of nightmares.
 That it should be left for older children, romantic getaways or a girls weekend away.
 However, just because they’re little, it shouldn’t put you off visiting this amazing city.
 There is so much you can do with a toddler in London to ensure both you and your little ones enjoy yourselves.
-There is so much to fit into a London itinerary, from a wealth of museums to the zoo and castles, London has plenty of offer families of all ranges.
+There is so much to fit into a London itinerary, from a wealth of London landmarks, and museums to the zoo and castles, London with a toddler has plenty of offer families of all ranges.
 So pack for London and here are a just a few ideas of things to do in London with a toddler and a baby and a few London travel tips too.

 London Zoo is located in a corner of Regent’s Park and will thrill children of all ages, particularly toddlers.
 As the world’s oldest scientific zoo, London Zoo houses 700 species of animals and has many exhibits including the Gorilla Kingdom, Land of the Lions, Tiger Territory and Penguin Beach.
 London Zoo is also easy to get to with no less than 3 tube stations within walking distance of Regent’s Park.
 And with so much to see and do alongside the animals themselves, this will make for a great day out in London with a toddler and a baby.

 The Queen’s Walk, London, SE1 2JH

 This is one of my all-time favourite London attractions.
 HMS Belfast is a former Royal Navy Town-class light cruiser now permanently moored on the banks of the River Thames near Tower Bridge.
 She saw action in both World War Two and the Korean war and one of my uncles served on her during his time in the Royal Navy, something I only learned upon his death.